All Episodes

 You talk to them all the time.

-Because it's all about, you know, eventually it just comes back to good old parental rights.
+But we'll see what this lawsuit comes for Nassau County against Letitia James because it's all about, you know, eventually it just comes back to good old parental rights.

-taking it away the state is trying to take our kids away we just can't have that I like to be a common sense person whether I'm trans, whether I'm whatever it may be.
+I like to be a common sense person, whether I'm trans, whether I'm whatever it may be.

-All right quick break right back more with Caitlyn Jenner on the other side then we'll hit the phones.
+All right, quick break, right back more with Caitlin Jenner on the other side.

-Toll free our number is 800 941 Sean we'll get to your calls coming up straight ahead.
+We'll get to your calls coming up straight ahead.

 Let me ask you this question.

-Uh maybe there's one percent of jackasses out there.
+Maybe there's 1% of jackasses out there.

 Am I wrong or am I right?